g-merrill/making-a-flask-react-app-from-scratch/README.md

 export default App;
 ```
-74) Delete the logo.svg file and README.md files
+72) Delete the logo.svg file and README.md files

-75) In App.css :
+73) In App.css :
 ```
 .App {
   text-align: left;
 }
 ```
-76) Git commit and git push - almost there!
+74) Git commit and git push - almost there!

 ## Npm Eject

-* Now that we have a front end that we are happy with and don't anticipate needing the React hot-reloading much more, it's time to build this out to be served by our Flask backend.
-Again, you will lose the handy React hot-reloading on localhost:3000 with npm start by using this method, so be sure to have your frontend in a relatively finished state before doing these final steps.
-After these steps, you can still make changes to the frontend, but they must be applied manually with a terminal command and a small wait time.
+* Once you are happy with your React frontend, it's time to use npm run build to serve our frontend work with our Flask backend.
+However, to get the index.html to be written to the backend directory, 'api', we will need to do npm run eject.
+By doing so, you will lose the handy React hot-reloading on localhost:3000 with npm start by using this method, but we will do a workaround to be able to keep it!
+So at this point, we will split the project into two branches, a frontend branch and the master branch.
+The master branch will be the branch we do npm run eject from, and we'll merge any additional React frontend changes in from the unejected React-friendly frontend branch if need be.

-x) Create a new branch in the terminal :
+75) Create a new branch in the terminal :
 ```
 $ git branch frontend
 ```
-1)  Again in the terminal, at the root level :
+76)  We should still be on the master branch.
+Again in the terminal, at the root level :
 ```
 $ mkdir api/static
 $ mkdir api/templates
 ```
-78) In api/views.py, add a home route as such:
+77) In api/views.py, add a home route as such:
 ```
 from flask import Blueprint, jsonify, request, render_template